1. What's To Learn?

 3. Internet Connection

 With live sessions, the internet connection is extremely important for host and panelists.
 Make sure the host and speakers have a strong internet connection, if not the entire meeting will be a struggle.

 4. Who's Helping?

-Zoom allows the host to assign event roles.
-At a minimum. you’ll want to have a co-host (whose face can be hidden with the “non-video participant” setting) to handle the chat room, tech support and it may also be nice to have them use Zoom’s spotlight video feature and start and stop recording where appropriate.
+As the host, it is up to you to assign event roles.
+At a minimum. you’ll want to have a co-host to handle the chat room, tech support and it may also be nice to have them try Zoom’s spotlight video if that’s what you’re using as well as the ability to start and stop recording where appropriate.
 Practicing often and early at every stage of the process will ensure that hiccups will be uncovered and erased in time for the event.

 "It depends on the particulars of your event, but having someone who knows the platform and works in it daily is worth their weight.
 They will know when new updates are scheduled to roll out.
 How those changes will affect your event...Most importantly though, in a pinch they will know where controls are from muscle memory.